In this article

 Sanctions screening is not a one-off exercise at onboarding - it must occur at multiple stages throughout the customer relationship.

 For US-regulated financial institutions, OFAC screening must happen in real time before transactions are processed.
-OFAC guidance is explicit: delayed screening - processing payments before the OFAC check completes - is a violation even if the screen ultimately shows no match.
+Delayed screening - processing a payment before the OFAC check completes - is itself a violation even if the screen ultimately shows no match.

 Screen at onboarding in under 100ms

-Mithrandir’s POST /api/v1/check returns a scored result against UK, US, and EU lists fast enough to sit inline in your onboarding flow - no queuing, no async delays.
-At £0.05 per check there is no minimum spend, so it scales from ten customers to a million.
+Mithrandir’s POST /api/v1/check sits inline in your registration flow - no queuing, no async delays.
+At £0.05 per check with no minimum spend, it scales from ten customers to a million.

 High-value or cross-border transactions should trigger real-time screening of both sender and receiver.
-In the US, federal banking examination guidance requires real-time OFAC screening of wire transfer instructions for all federally regulated banks.
+In the US, federal banking guidance requires real-time OFAC screening of wire transfer instructions.
 Batch screening is not compliant for real-time payment systems.

 - Change of name, address, or nationality.